markthorne159/Animark-Repo/Python/Terms Reader/README.md

 (Screenshot of intial window.)

 Clicking 'Set' will set your chosen file and open up the main window.
 The main window shows a list of each of the terms or words the app will search for, an entry box for you to declare a specific phrase or word to search for and an entry box for you to add your own words and phrases to the list provided.
+There is also a small label above the 'Scan' button displaying the name of the file you set for the scan.

+(Screenshot of main window)